 Math Placement Assessment

-Scored at least a 26 in the math portion of the ACT test you may start with level 2 (MATH 117, College Algebra).
+If you scored at least a 26 in the math portion of the ACT test you may start with level 2 (MATH 117, College Algebra).
 Students who would like to take above level 2 will need to take the MPA.

-Scored at least a 560 in the math portion of the SAT test you may start with level 2 (MATH 117, College Algebra).
+If you scored at least a 560 in the math portion of the SAT test you may start with level 2 (MATH 117, College Algebra).
 Students who would like to take above level 2 will need to take the MPA.

 AP (Advanced Placement)

 If you received a score of 4 or 5 on either the Math AB or BC Advanced Placement exam in Calculus you may start with Applied Calculus II (MATH 132) or Calculus II (MATH 162).
 For more information on credit given for AP courses see the AP Score credit guide.

 If you received a score of 5, 6, or 7 on the Higher Level Mathematics and Statistics test, you may start with Level 4 (MATH 131, Applied Calculus I or MATH 161, Calculus I).
 For more information on credit given for AP courses see the IB Score credit guide.

 You do not need to take the Math Placement Assessment in order to take a Quantitative Analysis Core class.
 Core Curriculum Quantitative Analysis courses (CJC, 206, COMP 125, COMP 150, COMP 163, ISOM 241, MATH 108, and STAT 103) do not have prerequisites.
 However, you are required to take the MPA if you plan on majoring in a field that requires a math background such as math, science, or business related field and are strongly encouraged to take the MPA if you are thinking that you may potentially switch into one of those fields.